Haufe-Lexware/api-style-guide/api-design-review-process.md

 #### When is an API reviewed and can be implemented?
 After finishing the API review there will be some change requests for the API.
 Most of them might be easy to fix/change and the API designer will do that immediately during the review.
 Other changes may need more effort and planning how to fix them.
-There might be change request that are too expensive regarding the benefit.
+There even might be change requests that are too expensive regarding the benefit.

 The next steps and the the conclusion how to proceed with the change requests is written down in the **conclusion** section of the GitHub repo readme.md.
 The implementation can start after finishig the review.

 #### Learnings from the review and feedback to the style guide
-After each review the API designer/team should provide an feedback issue in the API style guide project and mark it with the label **feedback**.
+After each review the API designer/team should provide a feedback issue in the API style guide project and mark it with the label **feedback**.
 The feedback has to cover at least the topics